 British Equity Collecting Society Limited is a company registered in England No. 3547531.
 Registered Office: Guild House, Upper St Martin’s Lane, London WC2H 9EG.

 BECS was set up by Equity in 1998.
-Since then it has collected almost £70 million in extra income for performances in British film and television productions.
+Since then we have collected over £80 million in additional income for performances in British film and television productions.
 To find out more about Equity and how to join the union, visit the website by clicking on the logo.

 Stay up to date with the latest news, and announcements from BECS, signing up for our email newsletter.
 Don't forget to follow us on your favorite social sites as well.